 We might as well say automotive air conditioning is standard equipment on modern automobiles.
 Just 20 years ago this would've been considered a luxury option.
 If your buying a new car today you would have to special order it to get one without AC.

 Since this is one of the more troublesome automotive systems, often leading to very high repair bills, it seemed only right to cover it in depth.
 On this page we'll start with the basic theory of operation.
-At the bottom are links to advanced articles I wrote that hone in on common problem areas.
+At the bottom are links to advanced articles on individual components that hone in on common problem areas.

-It is a lot easier to diagnose and repair car ac systems with the basic knowledge of how it works.
+It's a lot easier to diagnose and repair car ac systems with the basic knowledge of how it works.
 Since this specialized area of the retail repair business can be at times shady you can't go wrong knowing more about refrigeration for cars.
-When educated consumers start asking questions, estimates have a tendency to go down in my opinion.
+When educated consumers start asking questions, estimates have a tendency to go down.

 The substance used to remove the heat from the inside of an automobile is called refrigerant.
 On older automotive air conditioning systems the factory installed refrigerant was R12.
 An amendment to the United States clean air act has mandated that R12 be phased out as the refrigerant of choice.